 The Dredging Subcommittee supports short and long term strategies for dredged material management.
-It will be undertaking an update of the 2007 Erie Pier Management Plan, which indefinitely extends the life of the facility by replacing its traditional design as a Confined Disposal Facility to an innovative, first- of- its-kind Processing and Reuse Facility.
+It recently worked to update the Erie Pier Management Plan, which indefinitely extends the life of the facility by replacing its traditional design as a Confined Disposal Facility to an innovative, first- of- its-kind Processing and Reuse Facility.

-Other efforts related to dredge material management include working with the the U.S. Army Corps of Engineers Detroit District as they consider developing a new Dredged Material Management Plan for the Duluth-Superior harbor, coordinating stakeholder input of the 21st Avenue West and other harbor Restoration to Remediation projects, and working to find additional beneficial reuse projects for the fine-grained, navigation channel dredged materials as part of the Duluth-Superior Harbor Dredged Material Management Work Group.
+Other efforts related to dredge material management include working with the the U.S. Army Corps of Engineers Detroit District as they consider developing a new Dredged Material Management Plan for the Duluth-Superior harbor, and working to find additional beneficial use projects for navigation channel dredged materials as part of the Duluth-Superior Harbor Dredged Material Management Work Group.

 The Great Lakes Ports Advocacy Coalition organizes informal stakeholder lobbying efforts in Washington D.C. targeted at increasing funding for maintenance dredging and other water transportation infrastructure.

-The Open Water Mitigation (OWM) working group was created in 2015 to examine issues and align existing regulations related to the efficient permitting of development projects within the Duluth Superior Harbor, and to recommend improvements where needed.
-A primary objective is to enhance communication and coordination across agencies to better provide clearly expectations and timelines for those seeking permits within the harbor and to streamline the permitting process.
+The Open Water Mitigation (OWM) subcommittee was created in 2015 to examine issues and align existing regulations related to the efficient permitting of development projects within the Duluth Superior Harbor, and to recommend improvements where needed.
+A primary objective is to enhance communication and coordination across agencies to better provide clear expectations and timelines for those seeking permits within the harbor and to streamline the permitting process.
 Other work items include identifying open water mitigation options or case studies through a formal, multi-state literature search and exploring the possibility of establishing an open water mitigation bank (similar to the concept of a “wetlands bank”) for the Port of Duluth Superior.
 The work of this Subcommittee has been completed.